pahund/react-advertising-wiki/Usage.md

 Finally, with the provider in place, you can add slot components that display the ads from the ad server.

-This library includes a component _AdvertisingSlot_ that you can use to put div elements on your page that are filled with creatives from the ad server.
+This library includes a component [[AdvertisingSlot|API#advertisingslot]] that you can use to put div elements on your page that are filled with creatives from the ad server.

 The final code example: